-Pharmaceutical Firm Harps On Daitry Supplements For Healthy Living | Leadership Newspaper
+Pharmaceutical Firm Harps On Dietary Supplements For Healthy Living | Leadership Newspaper

 According to him, this challenge has resulted in the wellness industry going for food supplements while identifying BF SUMA as the best quality products with real natural ingredients which the body requires.

-BF SUMA has over 9000 distributors in over 20 African countries and manufacturing sites in the united states of America, Germany and china,
+BF SUMA has over 9000 distributors in over 20 African countries and manufacturing sites in the united states of America, Germany and china.

 The car award ceremony saw the company gave away cars to 31 qualified awardees from 6 Africa countries, including Tanzania, Uganda, Zambia, Ghana, Kenya, and Nigeria.